In this series, I dig a little deeper into the meaning of psychological terms.

 Wikipedia has a couple of different pages related to this topic: one on social vulnerability, the other on cognitive vulnerability.
 It says that the work vulnerable derives from the Latin word vulnerare, which means to be wounded.
-The diathesis-stress model explains psychological disorders as resulting from a combination of predisposed vulnerability and external stressful experiences; protective factors help to mitigate this risk.
+A diathesis-stress model would explain psychological disorders as resulting from a combination of predisposed vulnerability and external stressful experiences; protective factors help to mitigate this risk.

 Cognitive vulnerability results from erroneous patterns of thinking, which makes people more vulnerable to certain psychological problems, such as mood disorders.
 Insecure attachment and stressful events contribute to this process.

 Social vulnerability refers to the inability to handle the external stressors that one is faced with.
 Structural factors, including social inequalities and political factors, can play a role.
 Entire communities may be vulnerable in what’s known as collective vulnerability, “a state in which the integrity and social fabric of a community is or was threatened through traumatic events or repeated collective violence.”

 I don’t think it would be unfair to call author Brene Brown the queen of vulnerability.
 She has written multiple books and given TED Talks, and is pretty all-around amazing.
 In her book Daring Greatly, she challenges the idea that vulnerability represents weakness, and instead says that “vulnerability sounds like truth and feels like courage”.
 She explains that vulnerability involves emotional exposure, and while this may not feel comfortable it is at the core of all emotions.
 Daring to be vulnerable requires a sense of worthiness to combat shame and beliefs that we are not good enough.